#12. The difference between essential oils and extracts

 2. Hairloss due to electromagnetic radiation from overuse of cellphone – ResearchGate

 My personal experiences with EMF and hair loss: during the time that I was not aware of the impact of EMF on my health, not informed about symptoms of overradiation, I was indeed losing so much hair that I was wondering what was going on.
-I have written about this in my blog Multerland, in several posts[Archives 2017-2018].
-It was the start of a private study about EMF.
-The consultation of an osteopath was helpful to stop my bad physical condition: she worked on my scalp, neck, and it felt as if a layer of glass broke and my scalp was back to normal again.
-After several treatments my hair was growing again.
+I have written about this on my blog Multerland, in several posts[Archives 2017-2018].
+It was the start of a private study on EMF.
+The consultation of an osteopath was helpful in stopping my bad physical condition: she worked on my scalp and neck, and it felt as if a layer of glass had broken and my scalp was back to normal again.
+After several treatments, my hair was growing again.
 The new hair looked like baby hair, but after some months it was back to normal.
-The only way to get rid of the effects if wireless radiation is to live in an EMF free environment.
+The only way to get rid of the effects if wireless radiation is to live in an EMF-free environment.
 I bought the Acousticom2.
 This calibrated device is able to measure EMF.
-In this way I could find the rooms where the radiation is almost zero, or at least the less, where to put the bed, where the desk with computer.
-Of course all wireless is turned off, the smart meter is turned off, the Wi-Fi is turned off, also in the computer and printer.
-All is cabled, I do not have internet on my cellphone and mostly the cellphone is on flymodus.
+In this way, I could find the rooms where the radiation is almost zero, or at least the less, where to put the bed, where the desk with computer.
+Of course, all the wireless is turned off, the smart meter is turned off, the Wi-Fi is turned off, also in the computer and printer.
+All is Ethernet cabled.
+I do not have the internet on my cellphone and mostly the cellphone is on Flymodus.

 Adapted from Characteristics of the Aging Skin – PMC (nih.gov) with permission from Dr. Miranda A. Farage